 Jews made up the biggest community in Thessaloniki until the Great Fire in 1917 when many Jews left the country.
 During the Second World War, almost the entire Jewish population of Thessaloniki was deported to Auschwitz.

 The Jewish Museum on Agia Mina street is open from Tuesday to Sunday, and tickets are an affordable €5.
 If you’re wondering what to do in Thessaloniki that is not on everyone’s list, this museum is for you.

 5. See The Roman Agora (one of the top things To do in Thessaloniki)

-One of the best things to see in Thessaloniki are the excavations of the Roman Agora of Thessaloniki (also known as the Roman Forum).
+One of the best things to see in Thessaloniki is the excavations of the Roman Agora of Thessaloniki (also known as the Roman Forum).
 This ancient Roman market is located close to Aristotelous Square and houses the remains of a theater and two Roman baths.

 The best part is that it continues underground where you can find out more about the Roman Forum in its own museum.
 If you have any interest in archaeology at all, a visit to the museum is a must — especially since one of the two Roman baths is still buried underneath the city.